ChipFlow/chipflow-docs/docs/source/tutorial-intro-chipflow-platform.rst

     +};

+Because we called ``sw.add_periph("gpio", "BTN_GPIO", self.btn_gpio_base)`` in our design above, here in our software we'll have a ``BTN_GPIO`` pointer to the peripheral address.

+The pointer will be of a type matching the peripheral fields, and its `in` field contains the input value of the GPIO.

-We'll now see "button X pressed!" when one of the buttons is pressed.
+Using this, we'll now see "button X pressed!" when one of the buttons is pressed.

 Update our simulation